gottfriedsz/kotlin-ddd-sample/README.md

+I took this example as inpiration to apply DDSec approach to a simple solution and this was the best example which is still usable and in written in Kotlin.

+Original work can be found on github at https://github.com/fabriciorissetto/kotlin-ddd-sample

 # Kotlin DDD Sample

 **Kotlin DDD Sample** is a open-source project meant to be used as a start point, or an inspiration, for those who want to build Domain Driven Design applications in Kotlin.
 The domain model was inspired by [this](https://github.com/mcapanema/ddd-rails-example) repo where we built a sample project using Rails.